-This will enable them to build on the work already established including organic stewardship of the land and high animal welfare, whilst building the soil health and protecting the planet charitable objectives and utilising the buildings, footpath and woodland that the Society retains.
+This will enable them to build on the work already established including organic stewardship of the land and high animal welfare, whilst building the soil health and protecting the planet.

+In addition, the Society will develop activities and experiences on-site for the community, contributing towards the Society's charitable objectives and utilising the buildings, footpath and woodland that the Society retains.
 Some of these activities will be free, whilst others will carry a fee for taking part, should outgoings be significant and grant-funding be unavailable.
 Each event will be fully costed to ensure there is no negative impact on cash flow.